Zuehlke/vagrant-chef-exercises/README.md

  * [Linus' Kitchen](https://github.com/tknerr/linus-kitchen/releases) - a developer VM with Chef, Vagrant and Docker for cooking on Linux

+*Note: make sure to give it enough RAM (8GB should be fine) and also enable VT-x when importing the pre-built .ova VMware image!*

 ## Vagrant Introduction

 A short introduction to Vagrant, covering the essential concepts: